 So when might you be offered treatment for a longer pregnancy and what happens?
 Well, the story starts with the due date…

 Pregnancy normally lasts anywhere between 37 and 42 weeks, and that’s when it’s called a full-term pregnancy or term.
 An estimated due date, or EDD, is calculated as 40 weeks from the first day of your last menstrual period (Dekker, 2019).

 A pregnancy that continues for longer than 42 weeks is called post-term, prolonged or overdue (Dekker, 2019).
 Over 80 in 100 babies arrive before 41 weeks of pregnancy and 99 in 100 arrive by 42 weeks of pregnancy (NICE, 2021).
 This may feel fine, or you may feel like you’ve had enough well before that date.

 How accurate are due dates?

-Why are some babies overdue or late?
+Why are some pregnancies longer?

 Can I do anything to start labour myself?

 For mums who’d prefer to have some control over the process, there are said to be some traditional ways of trying to induce labour at home.
 See more in our article about whether you can really kick-start your own labour or not.